 Blue: Churches act like any other private property and may restrict on a church by church basis

-Yellow: Concealed Carry allowed only with permission from church leader
+Yellow: Concealed Carry allowed only with permission from the church leader

 Should You Ask Permission?